GitJestry/MinecraftWebsite/README.md

 Only the salted hash is stored in the repository, so the plaintext password never ships with the site files.

-## Automated upload sync ("moderate" option)

-If you prefer to drag files into a cloud folder and let automation update the site, the repository now includes a GitHub Actions workflow (`.github/workflows/sync_uploads.yml`) plus a helper script (`scripts/sync_uploads.py`).
-The workflow uses the Dropbox API to pull anything in the `assets/` or `downloads/` subfolders of a designated Dropbox directory and commits the changes back to the repo.

-### Setup steps
-1. **Create a Dropbox app** (Scoped access, full Dropbox or app folder) and generate a long-lived access token.
-Store it as the `DROPBOX_ACCESS_TOKEN` secret in your GitHub repository settings.
-2. **Choose the Dropbox folder** that mirrors your site structure (for example `/MinecraftWebsite`).
-Add the folder path—starting with a `/`—as a GitHub repository variable named `DROPBOX_ROOT_PATH`.
-3. **Organize files in Dropbox** so that inside the root path you have `assets/…` and/or `downloads/…` just like the repository.
-Only those two directories are synchronized.
-4. **Trigger the workflow** manually from the Actions tab or wait for the scheduled run (every 6 hours).
-When new or updated files are detected, the workflow downloads them, commits the changes, and pushes directly to `main`.

-You can customize the cron schedule, add additional directories to sync, or adapt `scripts/sync_uploads.py` to point at other providers if you prefer a different storage service.

 ## Runtime download analytics configuration

 Because the static site is published via GitHub Pages, download counters and upload handling are provided by a separate Node.js